BUMETCS673/project-team-1/team.md

 the world of development and that's what led me to go back for my masters!
 I feel as though I've already learned a ton from our team and I look forward to continuing this project and building a great product at the end.

+## Chaitanya Saraogi
+My name is Chaitanya Saraogi, I am a student in the MSSD program.
+I currently work as a program manager and have experience in project management, stakeholder management, requirements and scrum leadership.
+I am interested in expanding my technical profeciency so i can transition to a technical product manager.
+I am excited to work with my team and learn more about the software development lifecycle.